GabrielPaganMateo/holbertonschool-shell/basics/README.md

-# Holberton School Shell Basics Project
+# Holberton School Shell Project

 ## Stored tasks and work done as part of the "Shell Basics Project"